Shangri-La Frontier: Web novel

 While living overseas, author Katarina read The Irregular at Magic High School on the Shōsetsuka ni Narō website, which inspired him to begin writing novels.
 Although reincarnation-type fantasy stories were popular on the site at the time, he was particularly impressed by virtual reality narratives and the distinctive appeal of VR games, which eventually led to the creation of Shangri-La Frontier.
 For the title, Katarina chose "frontier" to evoke a sense of pioneering exploration.
 He paired it with "Shangri-La" after considering terms for a paradise or "Garden of Eden", as the game's world represented such a place.
 He also contemplated "Eldorado", but selected "Shangri-La" after learning its origin in a novel by James Hilton, where it refers to a lamasery housing the world's wisdom.
 This aligned with his concept of a game world where players uncover knowledge from a lost advanced civilization.

 Katarina developed the series' worldbuilding first, focusing on its cultures and settings before creating its player characters.
 He maintains a fan-made, Wikipedia-like resource to track story details, characters, and events when his own memory is unclear.
 While the major story arcs and ending were planned early, minor adventures are developed during the writing process.

 Katarina cited the light novel series Is It Wrong to Try to Pick Up Girls in a Dungeon? as a major influence, alongside the novel series Deltora Quest, whose world he imagines while writing.
-Video game inspirations include Final Fantasy XI, Monster Hunter, Dark Souls, and Xenoblade Chronicles.
+Video game inspirations include Final Fantasy XI, Monster Hunter, Dark Souls, and Xenoblade.

 Sunraku was conceived as a character who enjoys the unpredictable challenge of "trash games".
 His distinctive bird mask (modeled after a shoebill) and minimal attire were inspired by players in games like Dark Souls who defeat bosses while wearing only headgear.
 Unlike series such as Sword Art Online or .hack, where characters are trapped in-game, Sunraku moves between the game and reality.
 Katarina emphasized that a life-threatening stake is unnecessary for tension, drawing parallels to real-world gamers who persistently attempt challenging segments for enjoyment.
 The narrative is deliberately presented from Sunraku's perspective as a novice player to enhance reader identification.

 The dynamic between Sunraku, Arthur, and Oikatzo was inspired by the banter in Hollywood films, characterized by teasing that reflects underlying friendship and mutual understanding.